kimipooh/cf7-add-password-field/readme.txt

 = 4.1 =
 * Update the css and webfonts powered by fontawesome.com from 5.15.4 to version 6.4.2.
 * New "HideIcon" option has been added.
 By setting this, it can hide the icon for displaying passwords.
+* Tested up WordPress 6.3 with PHP 8.2.

 = 4.0 =
 * Fxied the issue for the version 5.8 of Contact form 7; Since the version 5.8 of Contact form 7 ignores the id attribute if the same ID is already used for another element.